 The morning of Commencement, graduating seniors and their families prepare for the big event by chowing down on strawberries and ice cream.

-Dinks, or beanies presented to freshmen in their class color, are a long-standing tradition at Hood College and college campuses across the United States.
+Dinks, or beanies presented to new students in their class color, are a long-standing tradition at Hood College and college campuses across the United States.
 Like Hood, most colleges used to require freshmen to wear dinks for a certain period of their first year, many times until a significant day for the college.
 The popularity of freshman dinks can be traced as far back as the 1910s, but their popularity seemed to have waned by the mid-1960s.

 Before dinks were used at Hood, a tradition of freshmen wearing armbands with their names embroidered in their class color began around 1918.
 Freshmen were allowed to stop wearing the armbands after the Campus Day winning class was announced.